 Witnesses appearing before a committee:

-When an Assembly member is required to be examined by either the Council or a committee of the Council a Message is sent from the Council to the Assembly in order for the Assembly to give leave for the member to be examined.
-The same procedure applies when the Assembly or Assembly committees require the attendance of a Council member.
+When an Assembly member is required to be examined by the Council, a Message is sent from the Council to the Assembly in order for the Assembly to give leave for the member to be examined.
+The same procedure applies when the Assembly require the attendance of a Council member.

 Public servants are required to administer the State in accordance with the law and government policy.
 It is the Minister who answers to Parliament for both policy and administration, by way of ministerial accountability.